Elon Musk offers to buy Twitter - KESQ

 Taking a company private, or keeping it private, reduces the oversight the watchdog agency has on its operations.

 The price he suggested for Tesla at that time, $420 a share, was seen highlighting April 20, the unofficial holiday of marijuana enthusiasts.
-The $54.20 per share offer for Twitter also includes “4.20.”
+This time, Musk’s $54.20 per share offer for Twitter also includes “4.20.”

 The-CNN-Wire